There Is Still Room For VTEX (VTEX) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 6 analysts.
+6 analysts predict $38.05M in revenue for the current quarter.
 It ranges from a high estimate of $39.05M to a low estimate of $37.51M.
 As of the current estimate, VTEX’s year-ago sales were $31.24M, an estimated increase of 21.80% from the year-ago figure.
 For the next quarter, 6 analysts are estimating revenue of $48.62M, an increase of 31.00% over than the figure of $21.80% in the same quarter last year.
 There is a high estimate of $50.7M for the next quarter, whereas the lowest estimate is $45.58M.

 A total of 6 analysts have provided revenue estimates for VTEX’s current fiscal year.
 The highest revenue estimate was $163.13M, while the lowest revenue estimate was $156.97M, resulting in an average revenue estimate of $160M.
 In the same quarter a year ago, actual revenue was $125.77M, up 27.20% from the average estimate.
 Based on 6 analysts’ estimates, the company’s revenue will be $204.16M in the next fiscal year.
 The high estimate is $214.98M and the low estimate is $191.42M.
 The average revenue growth estimate for next year is up 27.60% from the average revenue estimate for this year.